Nucor (NUE) Rises Yet Lags Behind Market: Some Facts Worth Knowing

-In the latest market close, Nucor (NUE) reached $156.93, with a +0.62% movement compared to the previous day.
-The stock fell short of the S&P 500, which registered a gain of 0.81% for the day.
-Meanwhile, the Dow experienced a rise of 0.39%, and the technology-dominated Nasdaq saw an increase of 1.35%.

-Prior to today's trading, shares of the steel company had lost 8.38% over the past month.
-This has lagged the Basic Materials sector's loss of 7.36% and the S&P 500's loss of 6.19% in that time.
+The steel company's shares have seen a decrease of 7.38% over the last month, not keeping up with the Basic Materials sector's loss of 6.48% and the S&P 500's loss of 5.17%.

-The investment community will be closely monitoring the performance of Nucor in its forthcoming earnings report.
-The company is scheduled to release its earnings on October 24, 2023.
-The company's earnings per share (EPS) are projected to be $4.18, reflecting a 35.69% decrease from the same quarter last year.
-Simultaneously, our latest consensus estimate expects the revenue to be $8.53 billion, showing a 18.73% drop compared to the year-ago quarter.
+The investment community will be paying close attention to the earnings performance of Nucor in its upcoming release.
+The company is slated to reveal its earnings on October 24, 2023.
+It is anticipated that the company will report an EPS of $4.18, marking a 35.69% fall compared to the same quarter of the previous year.
+Meanwhile, our latest consensus estimate is calling for revenue of $8.53 billion, down 18.73% from the prior-year quarter.

-Investors might also notice recent changes to analyst estimates for Nucor.
+It is also important to note the recent changes to analyst estimates for Nucor.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
-Therefore, positive revisions in estimates convey analysts' confidence in the company's business performance and profit potential.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, spanning from #1 (Strong Buy) to #5 (Strong Sell), boasts an impressive track record of outperformance, audited externally, with #1 ranked stocks yielding an average annual return of +25% since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 3.4% lower.
-At present, Nucor boasts a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 5.2% lower.
+Nucor is holding a Zacks Rank of #4 (Sell) right now.

-Valuation is also important, so investors should note that Nucor has a Forward P/E ratio of 8.77 right now.
-This denotes a premium relative to the industry's average Forward P/E of 8.38.
+In the context of valuation, Nucor is at present trading with a Forward P/E ratio of 8.8.
+This signifies a premium in comparison to the average Forward P/E of 8.37 for its industry.

 The Steel - Producers industry is part of the Basic Materials sector.
-This industry currently has a Zacks Industry Rank of 84, which puts it in the top 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 105, putting it in the top 42% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report